One-Click Packet Capture

 python3 -u startmitm.py 192.168.0.2:com.some.package

-You can modify application request data and response data in real-time.
-This function is based on mitmproxy event hooks.
-You need to write hook scripts according to the mitmproxy related API.
-For information on how to write hook scripts, please refer to the official mitmproxy documentation docs.mitmproxy.org/stable/addons-examples and sample code mitmproxy/examples/contrib.
+You can modify request and response data in real time using mitmproxy’s event hooks.
+You’ll need to write custom hook scripts based on mitmproxy’s API.
+For guidance on writing such scripts, refer to the official mitmproxy documentation: docs.mitmproxy.org/stable/addons-examples and example code at mitmproxy/examples/contrib.

-Assuming your hook script is http_flow_hook.py, apply the hook script as follows.
+Assuming your hook script is named http_flow_hook.py, apply it as follows:

 python3 -u startmitm.py 192.168.0.2 -s http_flow_hook.py